cvopicka/cvopicka.github.io/var/log/syslog_2020.md

 # System messages from the Vopicka.dev Wetware

+## 2020.03.28

+Corrected commits to wrong repo.
+Added remaining content to teh document I had been working on.
+Considering moving on to uploading code now.
+Although also looking to convert it from PHP to Python.
+Day one of total lockdown from Covid-19 by order of the government.

 ## 2020.03.22

 Added a bunch of content that had been floating around my servers to repos (see [documents](/home/vopicka/documents)).
 Did some gaming.
 Tried to build several emergency computers from spare parts.
 Two of them had to be retired.
 32-bit and the display adapter had no drivers available.
 I hate to get rid of them but the hightest resolution for them was 640x480 @ 16bit.
 Next recycling day they will be properly disposed of.
 Luckily going through some boxed i was recently given from growing up were my original MFM hard drives.
 I am sure they will prove to be very useful...